-- Each child should be provided with homeschool provisions, each child’s education should be evaluated annually, must maintain records and materials.
+- Each child should have with homeschool provisions; each child’s education should be evaluated annually and must maintain records and materials.

-Failure to enroll a child in formal education within the specified age will lead to penalties; failing to enroll your child in formal education will cause the parent or guardian to be charged with a second-degree misdemeanor.
-It is very important to enroll every child in formal education because it helps sharpen the brain of the child, puts a check on bad behavior and gives them the best opportunities as an adult to attain a good career.
-Every parent or guardian is advised to educate their child whether it’s in public school, public school or even private coaching at home.
+Failure to enroll a child in formal education within the specified age will lead to penalties.
+Failing to register your child in formal education will cause the parent or guardian to be charged with a second-degree misdemeanor.
+It is essential to enroll every child in formal education because it helps sharpen the brain of the child, puts a check on bad behavior and gives them the best opportunities as an adult to attain a good career.
+Every parent or guardian is advised to educate their child whether it’s in public school, public school, or even private coaching at home.

-It’s mandatory for parents to enroll their children in the normal schooling standard, but still, there are a few exceptions where the law isn’t mandatory like where religious beliefs are of concern.
-Provided the parents can meet the standards of accredited schools for both public and private school standard, you’ll be granted to enroll your child with the form of education you wish to give him.
+Parents must enroll their children in the regular schooling standard.
+However, there are a few exceptions where the law isn’t compulsory, like where religious beliefs are of concern.
+Provided the parents can meet the standards of accredited schools for both public and private school standards.

-If the child is within the compulsory schooling age he can obtain a work permit that allows the child to work outside of school hours, it’s important for parent to obtain such permit, most parents allow their children to work without such a permit and at the end it can lead to prosecution especially if the child gets into dispute with an employer, the child will be considered to be unqualified to work in the first place and you as a parent or guardian will get into trouble.
+If the child is within the compulsory schooling age, he can obtain a work permit that allows the child to work outside of school hours.
+A parent needs to obtain a license.
+Parents allow their children to work without a permit.
+If the child gets into a dispute with an employer, the child will be unqualified to work in the first place, and you, as a parent or guardian, will get into trouble.

-If a child reaches the age of 16 and hasn’t graduated yet, there is the need to file a formal declaration so that the child, signed by the parent or guardian, of intent to terminate school enrollment with the district school board, The most important point to note is that every child should be schooled within the age of 6 and 16 years.
+If a child reaches the age of 16 and hasn’t graduated yet and wishes to drop out of high school the parent must file a formal declaration with the district school board, The most crucial point to note is that every child should be schooled within the age of 6 and 16 years.
 A child who attains the age of 18 years is not subject to compulsory school attendance.

 Punishments In Florida Public Schools

-Dealing with kids can a be a complex process and that’s why proper disciplinary actions have to implemented in schools so as to deal with bad misconducts in schools.
-Some punishments are allowed in schools such as paddling, spanking or any physical discipline that won’t really hurt the child.
-Other states have already terminated any form of corporal punishment, but in Florida, they’re still allowed to, but it has to be with the consent of the parent or guardian and it has to be done with the supervision of an adult person.
+Dealing with kids can be a complicated process, and that’s why proper disciplinary actions have to implemented in schools to deal with lousy misconduct in schools.
+Some punishments are allowed in schools such as paddling, spanking, or any physical discipline that won’t hurt the child.
+Other states have already terminated any form of corporal punishment.
+However, in Florida, they’re still allowed to, but it has to be with the consent of the parent or guardian, and it has to be done with the supervision of an adult person.

-Even though corporal punishments are allowed, there are certain rules that must be followed before punishing any child;
+Even though corporal punishments are allowed, rules must be followed before punishing any child;

 - Each corporal punishment must be used with prescribed procedures.